Fairness Concepts for Indivisible Items with Externalities: GFS and Public Decision Making

 \subsection{Max-Min Round Robin}

 In this subsection, we present a polynomial-time algorithm ``Max-Min Round Robin'' that computes a GFS1 allocation for public decision making.

-For agent $i$ and issue $a \in A$, let $\beta_i(a) = V_i^{max}(a) - V_i^{min}(a)$ denote the difference between the maximum and minimum value agent $i$ can receive from issue $a$.
+We give here a brief description of Max-Min Round Robin.
+For agent $i\in N$ and issue $a \in A$, let $\beta_i(a)$ $=$ $V_i^{max}(a)$ $-$ $V_i^{min}(a)$ denote the difference between the maximum and minimum value that agent $i$ can receive from issue $a$.
 The Max-Min Round Robin algorithm works as follows: First, fix a round robin sequence of agents.
-Then, for each agent $i$'s turn, let agent $i$ determine the choice of some issue $a$ in her favor such that $\beta_i(a)$ is the largest among all remaining issues.
+Then, for each agent $i$'s turn, let $i$ determine the choice of some issue $a$ in her favor such that $\beta_i(a)$ is the largest among all remaining issues.
 Repeat this procedure until there are no issues left.
 The details are described in Algorithm~\ref{alg:MMRR}.
+We reiterate that this algorithm works for both positive and negative valuations.

 \begin{theorem} Max-Min Round Robin returns a GFS1 allocation for public decision making in polynomial time. \end{theorem}